Kemp authorizes 3,000 Guard troops for protests in Georgia

 Kemp declared a state of emergency late Friday for Fulton County, which includes much of Atlanta.
 Late Saturday, he expanded that order to include the entire state for a period extending through next weekend.

+The Atlanta mayor also had harsh words for President Donald Trump after he tweeted Saturday that “Liberal Governors and Mayors must get MUCH tougher” on violent protests or the federal government would intervene, potentially using the military.

+“He’s making it worse,” Bottoms said.
+“This is not about using military force.
+This is about where we are in America.
+We are beyond a tipping point in this country.
+And his rhetoric only inflames that.
+And he should just sometimes stop talking.”

 In Savannah, Mayor Van Johnson said he planned to join a protest scheduled for Sunday afternoon.
-He told a news conference that Kemp had called to offer support, but did not mention the possible use of National Guard soldiers.
+He told a news conference that Kemp had called to offer support, but Johnson did not mention the possible use of National Guard soldiers.

 “I genuinely appreciated his call and his offer of help should we need it,” Johnson said Saturday afternoon.